vinny-palumbo/AutonomousCars-TrafficSignClassification/writeup.md

 The model was able to correctly guess all 5 of the 5 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 95.5%

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
+#### 3. Top 5 softmax probabilities for each image along with the sign type of each probability.

 The code for outputting the top 5 softmax probabilities of each image is located in the 19th cell of the Ipython notebook.